 And here’s Stephen King explaining how writers can better “show” with words, not images:

-Whatever the voice, there are a few techniques that will help to make your article writing more interesting and memorable.
+Whatever the voice, there are a few techniques that will help to make your educational content more interesting and memorable.

 The world consists of narratives.
 People love stories, even if it’s only a two-page article about the benefits of smart home thermostats.
 You don’t need an inciting incident, just a little bit of cause and effect is enough to keep the reader’s attention.